 Nowadays, there’s a lot of focus on remodelling your house, whether that’s changing your decor or adding an extension.
 However, we don’t tend to talk as much about revamping our gardens.
 For some people, that’s because maintaining their garden requires constant input from them, whereas others just don’t know where to start.
 It’s worth looking into, though.
 Your front garden is the first thing that visitors to your home notice, whereas your back garden is your own personal space.
+There are some homeowners who want to make their back garden a comfortable and relaxed space and will look at putting in outdoor structures like a gazebo or an area for a barbecue.
 A nice garden can be a great thing to have, as you can have it completely to your own design, it can be a boon to local wildlife, and it gives you somewhere natural and pleasant to enjoy a summer’s evening.
 What are you waiting for?
 Make your garden your own!

 Clear your garden

 Before you do any redecorating, take a good look at the condition of your garden; when was the last time you cleared it of clutter, debris, and dead leaves?
 Just as you would clean your house before redecorating, you should also clean your garden before you start planting flowers and bringing in new furniture.
 This isn’t a fun activity for everyone, especially if your backyard is in a bad state, but don’t throw in the towel just yet.
 Assign tasks to the whole family, and soon you’ll have a garden just like the ones in the magazines.

 Dig out your gardening tools and spend a warmer day mowing the lawn, trimming your shrubs and trees, and digging out the weeds.
 You’d be surprised how a short trim of the overgrown leaves can make your garden look tidier, and possibly bigger.
 Cutting back the dead branches on the trees could even let more sunshine into your garden, making your afternoons far more enjoyable.